Health Sciences

 Health Occupations Certificate

-Students employed by Tribal Health Organizations working as Community Health Aides or those in registered apprenticeships endorsed by the Alaska Primary Care Association or the Alaska Department of Labor may earn academic certificates at APU.
+Students employed by Tribal Health Organizations as Community Health Aides, or those participating in registered apprenticeships endorsed by the Alaska Primary Care Association or the Alaska Department of Labor, may be eligible to earn academic certificates at Alaska Pacific University.

-The Health Sciences Certificates are designed to prepare pathways for students who are completing professional training programs as part of their work in the healthcare field.
-Check with your employer or with an APU Admissions representative to see if this program is a good fit for your career goals.
+The Health Sciences Certificates are designed to support students who are completing professional training programs as part of their work in the healthcare field.
+Students are encouraged to check with their employer or an APU Admissions representative to determine whether this program aligns with their career goals.

-The Community Health Certificate covers basic healthcare information and medical language.
-The certificate consists of four training sessions delivered onsite at a regional Community Health Aide Training Center, followed by a clinical field component where knowledge and skills are reinforced and evaluated.
+The Community Health Certificate provides foundational healthcare knowledge and medical terminology.
+It includes four onsite training sessions delivered at a regional Community Health Aide Training Center, followed by a clinical field component where students reinforce and demonstrate their skills through supervised practice.

-The Health Occupations Certificate has several options: Billing and Coding Specialist, Electronic Health Records Specialist, Medical Administrative Assistant, Community Health Worker, Clinical Medical Assistant, Pharmacy Technician, and Direct Support Professional.
+The Health Occupations Certificate offers foundational training and hands on experience in a chosen health field through a registered apprenticeship model.
+It prepares students to pursue national certification exams and is designed to strengthen workforce capacity, particularly within Alaskan and Tribal healthcare organizations.
+Available concentration areas include Billing and Coding Specialist, Electronic Health Records Specialist, Medical Administrative Assistant, Community Health Worker, Clinical Medical Assistant, Pharmacy Technician, and Direct Support Professional.

 Certificate Completion